Historically, full, thick facial hair has been a symbol of masculinity, ruggedness, and power in some cultures.

 Work on the Mustache Thickness

 Using your mustache comb pull out the hairs that you want to trim.
 Use scissors to cut all hair that protrudes between the teeth of the comb.
 Trim slowly and carefully.
-If you are using an electric trimmer make sure you use longer guards at first and only transition to shorter guards if it becomes necessary.
+If you are using an electric trimmer make sure you use longer guards at first and the only transition to shorter guards if it becomes necessary.

 Final Shaping and Trimming